 Press kit

-Everything journalists, researchers, and writers need to cover Date Cards: founder bio, paste-ready boilerplate, brand assets, key facts, and direct contact.
+Everything journalists, researchers, and writers need to cover Date Cards: an overview, paste-ready boilerplate, brand assets, key facts, and direct contact.
 Built for working press on deadline.

 About Date Cards (paste-ready)